idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/Quick-Start.md

 **Note: It is not necessary to copy the raw data (i.e. the MS) to your working directory.
 The first step of the pipeline does this for you by creating an MMS or MS, and does not attempt to manipulate the raw data (e.g. stored in `/idia/projects` - see [data format](/docs/processMeerKAT/Example-Use-Cases/#data-format)).**

+## 1. Setup the pipeline in your environment

+**Please note : These docs are for an upcoming release of the pipeline.
+At the time of writing (July 5 2022) please use the CASA6 branch of the pipeline, which is the pre-release version.
+The master branch will be updated at the time of release.**

-### 1. In order to use the `processMeerKAT.py` script, source the `setup.sh` file:
+In order to use the `processMeerKAT.py` script, source the `setup.sh` file, which can be done on [ilifu](https://docs.ilifu.ac.za/#/) as

-        source /idia/software/pipelines/master/setup.sh
+        source /idia/software/pipelines/casa6/setup.sh

 which will add the correct paths to your `$PATH` and `$PYTHONPATH` in order to correctly use the pipeline.
-We recommend you add this to your `~/.profile`, for future use.
+You could consider adding this to your `~/.profile` or `~/.bashrc` for future use.

-### 2. Build a config file:
+## 2. Build a config file:

 #### a.
 For continuum/spectral line processing :